Slider0007/collectmeteranalog/README.md

 # Image Collection and Labeling App for Analog Dials

-Help us improve analog dial predictions by collecting and labeling image data from your own meter device!
+Image collection and labeling application for analog dial images collected from [AI-on-the-Edge Devices](https://github.com/jomjol/AI-on-the-edge-device).
+Improve analog dial predictions by collecting and labeling image data from your own meter device!

 ## Device Preparation